lucilleoh/listening-diary/README.md

 npm install
 ```

 It'll churn for a minute and create a `node_modules` folder.
-That's normal.
+That's normal!

 ### b.
 Add your Last.fm credentials